 Tourism.
 Studies have shown that tourism has been an economic asset for this region and has the potential to be an even greater economic driver.
 Tourism expenditures in Mercer County and the region have continued to trend upward.
 In January 2018, the Freeholder Board approved a two-year, $30,000 contract with the Princeton Regional Chamber of Commerce that focuses on leveraging and promoting Mercer County's tourism assets in an effort to realize its full economic potential.
 PRCC previously had this contract from 2015-2017.
 This tourism campaign, done in conjunction with the Mercer County Office of Economic Development, has included signage, billboards, promotional spots at Princeton University athletic events and a new website, www.visitmercercounty.com.

 Mosquito Control.
-The Mosquito Control Unit performed 1,500 inspections in 2017, applying larvicide treatments countywide on 372 acres of land.
-Adulticide treatments covered approximately 2,600 acres of land and 26 applications were conducted throughout the county.
-The Mosquito Control Unit completed 65 water management projects throughout the county in 2017, including deconstructing beaver dams, unclogging ditches and detention basins, and up-righting blown-down tree stumps where water accumulates in the void left by the root ball.
-The unit collected more than 400 tires from abandoned piles, residents needing assistance and routine inspections.
+The Mosquito Control Unit performed more than 500 inspections in 2018, applying larvicide treatments countywide on 372 acres of land.
+Adulticide treatments covered approximately 2,600 acres of land and 18 applications were conducted throughout the county.
+The Mosquito Control Unit completed 78 water management projects throughout the county in 2018, including deconstructing beaver dams, and unclogging ditches and detention basins.
+The unit collected more than 350 tires from abandoned piles, residents needing assistance and routine inspections.

 Shelter supply trailers.
-In 2016 and 2017, the Freeholder Board approved resolutions authorizing agreements to allow Ewing, Hamilton, Princeton, Robbinsville and Trenton to receive shelter supply trailers that the Mercer County Office of Emergency Management purchased using a total of $89,000 from Mercer County's 2015 Homeland Security grant.
-The trailers, each of which contains 180 cots and blankets, will boost local municipalities' ability to provide shelter for their residents during large-scale emergencies.
+In February 2018, the Freeholder Board approved a resolution authorizing an agreement to allow Lawrence Township to receive shelter a supply trailer that the Mercer County Office of Emergency Management purchased using Homeland Security grant money.
+Shelter supply trailers, each of which contains 180 cots and blankets, previously were provided to Ewing and Hamilton and 2016; and Princeton, Robbinsville and Trenton in 2017.
+The trailers will boost local municipalities' ability to provide shelter for their residents during large-scale emergencies.
 These municipalities were selected to receive the trailers based on recommendations by the Mass Care Committee, which was established following Superstorm Sandy in 2012 to help the county and its communities be better prepared for future emergencies.

 Interoperability Project.
 In 2015, additional Homeland Security grant funds were used to upgrade and enhance the new countywide interoperable radio system that was completed in August 2014.
 The interoperable system allows allow emergency services (police, fire, EMS, sheriff, local hospital emergency operations and all colleges) to communicate with one another on the same radio channels.
 The radio system is a regional communications “backbone” for first responders in Mercer County.
 The new system will save tax dollars and could save lives.
 Initially, more than $1 million of federal Homeland Security grant funds went toward this project.
 The final cost for the trunked radio system came in at $5,891,857, which was $185,742 under budget.